Fluid limit of a distributed ledger model with random delay: Model set up

-To model the parent selection algorithm used in IOTA distributed ledger, we assume that each vertex arriving at time $t_n$ chooses two parents with replacement from the set of tips whose population is recorded by $L(t_n)$ and the tips are selected as parents with equal probability.
+To model the parent selection algorithm used in IOTA, we assume that each vertex arriving at time $t_n$ chooses two parents with replacement from the set of tips, whose population is recorded by $L(t_n)$, and the tips are selected as parents with equal probability.
 The exact probability distribution will be given in equation (\ref{kchoice_distribution_parentselection}).
-Note that it could be the case that the vertex makes the same choice for both selection which results in a situation where the vertex has only one parent.
-The selection of parents affect the dynamic of the system, and we assume that the effect resulted by the parent selection will be reflected at next step.
-For example, after a free tip is selected as parent at $t_n$, it will become a pending tip at $t_{n+1}$.
+Note that it could be the case that the vertex makes the same choice for both selections which results in a situation where the vertex has only one parent.
+In fact, whether we consider replacement does not affect our results, as the difference only appears in lower-order terms.
+For example, equation (\ref{eq_expected1}) considers only the highest-order term, which suffices for our analysis.
+The selection of parents affects the dynamics of the system, and we assume that the effect resulting from the parent selection will be reflected at the next step.
+For example, after a free tip is selected as a parent at $t_n$, it will become a pending tip at $t_{n+1}$.

 In order to analyze the dynamics of the DAG, we now introduce the variables used to record the number of free tips selected at each step.
-We first provides the definition of variables and then give an example for demonstration.
-We suppose that the Type 1 arrivals first make their selections, and we define $F_1(t_n)$ to be the number of free tips selected by Type 1 arrivals at time $t_n$.
-Subsequently, the Type 2 arrivals make their selections, and we define $F_2(t_n)$ to be the number of free tips selected by Type 2 arrivals but not any Type 1 arrival at time $t_n$.
-We then use the same idea to define $F_i(t_n)$ as the number of free tips that are selected by Type $i$ arrivals but not any Type $j<i$ arrivals.
+We first provide the definitions of these variables and then give an example for demonstration.
+We suppose that the {$Type\ 1$} arrivals first make their selections, and we define $F_1(t_n)$ to be the number of free tips selected by {$Type\ 1$} arrivals at time $t_n$.
+Subsequently, the {$Type\ 2$} arrivals make their selections, and we define $F_2(t_n)$ to be the number of free tips selected by {$Type\ 2$} arrivals but not by any {$Type\ 1$} arrivals at time $t_n$.
+We then use the same idea to define $F_i(t_n)$ as the number of free tips that are selected by {$Type\ i$} arrivals but not by any {$Type\ j$} arrivals for all $j<i$.
 An example is given in Figure \ref{kchoice_demon_graph3}.
-To model the situation where a free tip becomes a pending tip after it is selected as parent, we require that all the tips included in $\sum_{i=1}^M F_i(t_n)$ become pending tips at the next step, that is they are counted as part of $W(t_{n+1})$.
+To model the situation where a free tip becomes a pending tip after it is selected as a parent, we require that all the tips counted in $\sum_{i=1}^M F_i(t_n)$ become pending tips at the next step, that is, they are counted as part of $W(t_{n+1})$.
 Based on the description of $F_i(t_n)$ we have the distribution of $F_i(t_n)$ as provided in equations (\ref{kchoice_distribution_F1}), (\ref{kchoice_distribution_Fi}) and (\ref{kchoice_distribution_Fi1}).